Stochastic Neural Networks for Automatic Cell Tracking in Microscopy Image Sequences of Bacterial Colonies: Methodology

-The average computing time was about eight seconds per epoch on a standard laptop, which entailed a computing time ranging from 30 to 50 minutes for each one of our 100 automatic registrations $f' : B \to B_+$.
-Note that the temperature scheme had not been optimized yet, so that these computing times are upper bounds.
+The average computing time was about eight minutes per epoch, which entailed a computing time ranging from 30 to 50 minutes for each one of our 100 automatic registrations $f' : B \to B_+$ reported here.
+(We specify the hardware used to carry out these computations in \secref{s:hardware}.)
+Each image contains about 100 to 150 cells.
+Consequently, the runtime for the algorithm is approximately 20 seconds per cell for our prototype implementation.
+We note that this is only a rough estimate.
+The runtime depends on several factors, such as the number of cells in an image; the number of mother and daughter cells (i.e., how many cells divide); the size of the neighborhood of each individual cell (window size); the weights used in the cost function (which affects the number of epochs); etc. We note that the temperature scheme had not been optimized yet, so that these computing times are upper bounds.
 Earlier SBM studies~\cite{Azencott:1993a,Azencott:1991a} indicate that the same energy minimizations on GPUs could provide a computational speedup by a factor ranging between 30 and 50.
 We report registration accuracies in \tabref{t:hist_one_execution_ns}.
-For each pair of images in BENCH$_{100}$, the accuracy of automatic registration was larger than 94.5\%.
+For each pair of images in the considered set of 100 images, the accuracy of automatic registration was larger than 94.5\%.
 The overall average registration accuracy was quite high at 99\%.